SiCL: Silhouette-Driven Contrastive Learning for Unsupervised Person Re-Identification with Clothes Change: Experiments

-Particularly, we can observe that MaskCL yields much higher performance than the short-term unsupervised person re-id methods in clothes-change setting.
+Particularly, we can observe that SiCL yields much higher performance than the short-term unsupervised person re-id methods in clothes-change setting.
 Yet, the differences are reduced and even vanished in general settings (\eg, ICE results on LTCC).
 This further demonstrates the dependency of short-term re-id methods on clothes features for person matching.
-In addition, we discovered that MaskCL performs poorly on certain datasets, such as Celeb-ReID-Light; we will investigate the underlying causes later.
+In addition, we discovered that SiCL performs poorly on certain datasets, such as Celeb-ReID-Light; we will investigate the underlying causes in \textit{Supplementary Material}.